-If speaking to your neighbour about it doesn't work, you should write them a letter.
+If speaking to your neighbour about it does not work, you should write them a letter.
 In the letter you should:

 - point out that you think they have a high hedge

 - ask them to cut it

 - let them know that if they don't cut it, you'll apply to the council for a 'high hedge notice'

 If you ask the council for help, they'll send someone to your home to check whether the hedge is a high hedge.
 If they think it is, the hedge owner may have to trim the hedge to comply with the law.